 Jocko Willink is a former navy seals commander.
-Willink was commander of SEAL Team Three’s Task Unit Bruiser during the Battle of Ramadi.
-Jocko along with Leif Babin wrote a book called Extreme Ownership, which is about the principles the two men learned during their service and how they found these principles to be universal and adaptable to everyday life.
+Willink was the commander of SEAL Team Three’s Task Unit Bruiser during the Battle of Ramadi.
+Jocko along with Leif Babin wrote a book called Extreme Ownership, which is about the leadership principles the two men learned during their service and how they found these principles to be universal and adaptable to everyday life.

-The pressure, the stress, the flood of incoming thoughts, all of which can break an incompetent leader but a competent one can over come it.
+The pressure, the stress, the flood of incoming thoughts, all of which can break an incompetent leader but a competent one can overcome it.
 Jocko followed one of his principles of leadership: Prioritize and Execute.

 Even the greatest of battlefield leaders could not handle an array of challenges simultaneously without being overwhelmed.
 That risked failing at them all.
 I had to remain calm, step back from my immediate emotional reaction, and determine the greatest priority for the team.
 Then, rapidly direct the team to attack that priority.
 Once the wheels were in motion and the full resources of the team were engaged in that highest priority effort, I could then determine the next priority, focus the team’s effort there, and then move on to the next priority.
 I could not allow myself to be overwhelmed.
 I had to relax, look around, and make a call.
 That was what Prioritize and Execute was all about.